SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

 <img src="images/segmentation.label1.png">

 <img src="images/segmentation.label2.png">

+:pencil2: Let's export our segmentation as a LabelMap.

 * Surface Toolbox (for smoothing, decimation, etc, but not as many functions as Meshlab or Blender)
 * Models Module (for displaying 3D models, manipulating color, opacity, stats)